Codeneos/vlocode/README.md

 - open the folder in VSCode and start coding; the `launch.json` and `tasks.json` that are part of this repository should allow you to run both the Vlocode CLI as well as debug the Vlocode extension without requiring any configuration

 ## Tests
 Each vlocode package comes with unit tests.
 To run all tests simply run `pnpm test` from the root folder which will run all package tests.
+P

 Vlocode uses jest as test runner and is pre-configured to generate a test converge report.

-**Note** you should run either `pnpm build` if you are not running a watcher to ensure that inter-package dependencies are transpiled and linked under *node_modules*.
+**Note** you should run `pnpm build` if you are not running a watcher to ensure that all packages are transpiled and linked under *node_modules*.